 Integrating Blackfire with Bitbucket will enable you to automate the performance testing of your code any time you modify it.

-Note that in order to do so, you must make sure that any Bitbucket Pull Request can be deployed.
+Note that to do so, you must make sure that any Bitbucket Pull Request can be deployed.
 Blackfire’s tests can only be run on a deployed environment.

 The expected workflow is as follows:

 Please note that only Bitbucket Cloud is supported.